vakh57/bdelloid_scripts/README.md

 The provided scripts can be run on the actual data in the same way as they are run on the sample input data (which represent subsets of real data used in the study).
-If you need more information on how to reproduce results in the manuscript, please, contact the author (Olga Vakhrusheva, vakh57@gmail.com).
+If you have any questions or require further information, please, contact the author (Olga Vakhrusheva, vakh57@gmail.com).